Bestiary: Modern bestiaries

 In modern times, artists such as Henri de Toulouse-Lautrec and Saul Steinberg have produced their own bestiaries.
 Jorge Luis Borges wrote a contemporary bestiary of sorts, the Book of Imaginary Beings, which collects imaginary beasts from bestiaries and fiction.
 Nicholas Christopher wrote a literary novel called "The Bestiary" (Dial, 2007) that describes a lonely young man's efforts to track down the world's most complete bestiary.
 John Henry Fleming's Fearsome Creatures of Florida (Pocol Press, 2009) borrows from the medieval bestiary tradition to impart moral lessons about the environment.
 Caspar Henderson's The Book of Barely Imagined Beings (Granta 2012, University of Chicago Press 2013), subtitled "A 21st Century Bestiary", explores how humans imagine animals in a time of rapid environmental change.
 In July 2014, Jonathan Scott wrote The Blessed Book of Beasts, Eastern Christian Publications, featuring 101 animals from the various translations of the Bible, in keeping with the tradition of the bestiary found in the writings of the Saints, including Saint John Chrysostom.
-In today’s world there is a discipline called cryptozoology which is the study of unknown species.
+In today's world there is a discipline called cryptozoology which is the study of unknown species.
 This discipline can be linked to medieval bestiaries because in many cases the unknown animals can be the same, as well as having meaning or significance behind them.

-The lists of monsters to be found in modern roguelike games and RPGs (for example NetHack, Monster Hunter and Pokémon) are often termed bestiaries.
+The lists of monsters to be found in video games (such as NetHack, Dragon Quest, and Monster Hunter), as well as some tabletop role-playing games such as Warhammer Fantasy Roleplay, Dungeons & Dragons and Pathfinder, are often termed bestiaries.